Siol nan Gaidheal: Third incarnation (1997present)

 Jackie Stokes eventually re-established Siol nan Gaidheal for a second time in 1997, this time concentrating mainly on its website and online discussion forum.
-Chapters were set up in the United States of America and in Canada as a focus for the Scottish diaspora in North America.
+Chapters were set up in the United States and in Canada as a focus for the Scottish diaspora in North America.
 Stokes died on 24 July 2001, leading to a downturn in the group's activity.
-In May 2006, SnG held its first Ard Fhèis (party annual conference) in 14 years, in Dalwhinnie, Scotland.
+In May 2006, SnG held its first Ard Fhèis (party annual conference) in 14 years in Dalwhinnie.

-Siol nan Gaidheal actively campaigned during the 2014 independence referendum, though the mainstream Yes Scotland campaign distanced itself from SnG.
+Siol nan Gaidheal actively campaigned for Scottish independence during the 2014 independence referendum, though the mainstream Yes Scotland campaign distanced itself from SnG.
 The group made headlines in the run-up to the referendum for heckling Labour MP Jim Murphy on his visits to Dundee and Montrose.

-On 11 January 2020 the All Under One Banner pro-independence demonstration in Glasgow marched behind a banner badged with the Siol nan Gaidheal symbol.
+Siol nan Gaidheal has marched at pro-independence demonstrations organised by All Under One Banner.
+In 2018, the online magazine Bella Caledonia criticised AUOB for platforming what it described as a "fascist", ethnonationalist group.
+AUOB replied that while Siol nan Gaidheal's banner was not welcome, it was unable to physically ban the organisation from its marches.
+Political campaigner Math Campbell, who founded the pro-independence group English Scots for Yes, said that Siol nan Gaidheal's presence left him and others feeling unwelcome: "They claim they have moved on from those days, when Siol Nan Gaidheal members later went on to be involved in the Scottish National Liberation Army, setting fire to houses and intimidating New Scots.
+We'd like to believe that claim, but the Siol Nan Gaidheal official website, right now, still contains articles saying things like 'every English incomer is suspect, the good with the bad', and talking of Scottishness being linked to ancestry and birthplace, the so-called 'blood and soil' position adopted by fascist groups worldwide."
+In a Facebook post, Siol nan Gaidheal responded by saying that its website is "somewhat unrepresentative of the current Siol nan Gaidheal".

-In June 2022, SNP MSP Evelyn Tweed apologised after being photographed holding the flag of Siol nan Gaidheal.
+On 11 January 2020, an AUOB pro-independence demonstration in Glasgow marched behind a banner badged with the Siol nan Gaidheal symbol.
+In 2022, SNP MSP Evelyn Tweed apologised after being photographed holding an Siol nan Gaidheal banner at an AUOB march commemorating the Battle of Bannockburn.

 Aim and ideology

-The Siol nan Gaidheal website summarises its views as follows:
+Siol nan Gaidheal is an ethnic nationalist organisation that believes that politics must reflect "the ethnic nature of our people", and that "no foreign ideology, in this as in any dynamic area of our culture, may be purposefully accommodated into the fabric of our national life".
+Siol nan Gaidheal opposes "globalism" and multiculturalism, and has called for Scottish politicians who oppose independence to face "appropriate and ultimate attention in some future Scottish government" for "crimes of treason against our Nation, Culture and People".

-They have been branded as like "proto fascists" by former SNP leader Gordon Wilson.
+Siol nan Gaidheal describes English residents in Scotland as "white settlers", and says of them; "every English incomer at present is suspect, the good along with the bad".
+Siol nan Gaidheal has been branded as "proto fascists" by former SNP leader Gordon Wilson.